pishoyg/coptic/README.md

 1. **Take derivations into consideration when deciding whether a given root belongs to a dialect.** (1-2 hours)

-1. **English post-processing likely shouldn't apply to Coptic within English.**
+1. **English post-processing likely shouldn't apply to Coptic-within-English.
+   Neither should Coptic-within-English be treated as words with spellings.**

+1. **Detached types, references, and English-within-Coptic, should perhaps be spelling-specific rather than word-specific.**

 1. Pick up some of the Easter egg tasks left around the code: